 The unveiling of the INS began in 2001 when Inertial Labs began manufacturing it’s first MEMS based, IP-67 sealed (later releasing OEM Navigation System versions), MIL-STD-810G qualified, multiple interfaces and COM ports Single and Dual Antenna GPS-Aided Inertial Navigation Systems (INS).
-Each INS contains an Inertial Labs developed Tactical or Industrial-grade Inertial Measurement Units (IMU) and reliable single or dual GNSS receiver from suppliers like Novatel, Hemisphere and Ublox.
+Each INS contains an Inertial Labs developed Tactical or Industrial-grade Inertial Measurement Units (IMU) and reliable single or dual GNSS receiver from suppliers like Novatel, Hemisphere, and Ublox.

-The professional model of INS, the INS-P utilizes an embedded, high-precision, gyro-compensated magnetic compass, what allows the navigation system to measure and output high precision Heading without GNSS signal even in extreme environmental conditions (temperature, vibration, interference from external magnetic field).
+The professional model of INS, the INS-P utilizes an embedded, high-precision, gyro-compensated magnetic compass, which allows the navigation system to measure and output high precision Heading without GNSS signal even in extreme environmental conditions (temperature, vibration, interference from external magnetic field).

-Sometimes called a 3D laser scanner, LiDAR isa surveying method that measures distance to a target by illuminating the target with pulsed laser light and measuring the reflected pulses with a sensor.
+Sometimes called a 3D laser scanner, LiDAR is a surveying method that measures distance to a target by illuminating the target with pulsed laser light and measuring the reflected pulses with a sensor.
 It has terrestrial, airborne, and mobile applications.
 Some models of 3D LiDAR are able to generate up to 700,000 data points per second, There are plenty of exceptional producers on the market, for example Quanergy®(2) and Velodyne®.

 Perhaps area mapping is still the biggest domain for remote sensing.
 Making sense of the physical world by analyzing maps and 3D models allows businesses to make faster and more informed decisions that increase efficiency, profit and more importantly, improve safety.
 Few of the most often used bases it can be done on are a land vehicle or Unmanned Aerial Vehicles (UAV).